Kamote cue is a classic Filipino street snack made with fried sweet potatoes coated in caramelized sugar.

 Recipe FAQs

-Kamote cue is a Filipino street snack made by frying sweet potatoes and coating them in melted sugar until caramelized.
-It's often served on skewers, but you can also enjoy it on a plate.
+Kamote cue is a Filipino street snack made by frying sweet potatoes and coating them in caramelized sugar, usually served on skewers.

 Japanese or Korean sweet potatoes (the pale yellow kind) work best because they stay firm when fried.
 Orange sweet potatoes are softer and can get mushy, but they still work if that's what you have.